-- 2000 President Chen Wei-jao re-elected in May to a third term as NTU president.
+President Chen Wei-jao re-elected in May to a third term as NTU president.
 College of Electrical Engineering renamed College of Electrical Engineering and Computer Science.
 Department of Computer Science & Information Engineering converted from College of Engineering to College of Electrical Engineering and Computer Science.
 Graduate Institute of San Min Chu I renamed Graduate Institute of National Development.
 Establishment of "NTU Medicine Research Center" in College of Medicine passed.
-"Guidelines for NTU Faculty Taking Full-time/Part-time Jobs in Commercial Business Organizations or Groups" passed.
+"Guidelines for NTU Faculty Taking Full-time/Part- time Jobs in Commercial Business Organizations or Groups" passed.
 "Guidelines for Establishing Committees to Settle Campus Disputes" passed.
 "Guidelines for Regulating Use of Experimental Animals" passed.
-Establishment of "Bio-diversity Research Center" in College of Agriculture passed. - 2001 Academic Collaboration Agreement between NTU and Academia Sinica passed.
+Establishment of "Bio-diversity Research Center" in College of Agriculture passed.

+Academic Collaboration Agreement between NTU and Academia Sinica passed.
 Graduate Institute of Interdisciplinary Law established in College of Law.
 "Rules of Investigating Plagiarism in Faculty Publications" passed.
-Graduate Institute of Japanese Language and Literature established in College of Liberal Arts. - 2002 International Graduate Program under Collaboration Agreement between NTU and Academia Sinica passed.
+Graduate Institute of Japanese Language and Literature established in College of Liberal Arts.

+International Graduate Program under Collaboration Agreement between NTU and Academia Sinica passed.
 Plan to restructure "College of Life Science" begun.
 "College of Agriculture" renamed "College of Bio-resources and Agriculture."
-Commission established to discuss the evaluation system of faculty research results. - 2003 March, Distinguished Research Fellow passed.
-August, College of Life Science established. - 2004 April, Yunlin Branch of NTU Hospital established.
+Commission established to discuss the evaluation system of faculty research results.

+March, Distinguished Research Fellow passed.
+August, College of Life Science established.

+April, Yunlin Branch of NTU Hospital established.
 In May, "Guidelines of Organization and Development Planning" and "Guidelines of Faculty Quota Adjustment" passed.
 August, Beichu Branch of NTU Hospital established.

-- 2005 Morning, June 22nd.
-The unveiling ceremony for the Gallery of University History was held at the front gate of the old Main Library; in the afternoon the President Office handover ceremony was held in the administrative building, Dr. Si-chen Lee took office as the 10th President of NTU. - 2006 In January, NTU received the first year grant from Ministry of Education's "Aim for Top University Plan."
+Morning, June 22.
+The unveiling ceremony for the Gallery of University History was held at the front gate of the old Main Library; in the afternoon, the President Office handover ceremony was held in the administrative building, Dr. Si-chen Lee took office as the 10th President of NTU.

+In January, NTU received the first year grant from Ministry of Education's "Aim for Top University Plan."
 The NTU Center for Art Promotion was established.
-In July, the University Council passed the motion on the "Rules and regulations governing the selection of outstanding alumni." - 2007 NTU's Office of International Affairs participated in the first Taiwan Education Exhibition held in Seoul, Korea and reaped a bountiful harvest.
-In November, the cofounder of Quanta Computer Inc., Mr. Chee Chun Leung, donated 205 million N.T. dollars to NTU to establish the Leung Center for Cosmology and Particle astrophysics (LeCosPA).
-The donation contract was signed on the 13rd of November.
-On the 15th of November, the NTU Humanities Archive held its grand opening on the day of the university's anniversary. - 2008 In March, the logo for the university's 80th anniversary celebration was finalized.
-The "Hakka Research Center" held its unveiling ceremony.
-In May, in accordance with University bylaws, the current President Dr. Si-chen Lee was approved by the first provisional assembly of the University Council in the second semester of academic year 2007 to serve his second term as NTU President.
+In July, the University Council passed the motion on the "Rules and regulations governing the selection of outstanding alumni."

+NTU's Office of International Affairs participated in the first Taiwan Education Exhibition held in Seoul, Korea and reaped a bountiful harvest.
+In November, the cofounder of Quanta Computer Inc., Mr. Chee Chun Leung, donated NT\$205 million to NTU to establish the Leung Center for Cosmology and Particle astrophysics (LeCosPA).
+The donation contract was signed on November 13.
+On November 15, the NTU Humanities Archive held its grand opening on the day of the university's anniversary.

+In March, the Logo for the 80th Anniversary of the University was finalized.
+The "Hakka Research Center" unveiling ceremony held.
+In May, the current President's first continuation of office was passed by the first temporary meeting of the University Council of the second semester of academic year 2007, in accordance with the Constituent Act of the University.
+In September, the Freshmen Orientation Camp was first launched by the University.
+In October, celebration activities for the 80th Anniversary of the University began.
+In December, the contract was signed with Yung-Ling Health Foundation to build a first rate cancer hospital in the world.

+In February 2009, the papers of NTU System on Chips Center (SOC) were ranked No. 1 in the world at the 2009 ISSCC (International Solid State Circuits Conference).
+In March, the NTU global lounge held its inauguration ceremony.
+In August, Typhoon Morakot devastated Southern Taiwan, and the University proactively undertook effective disaster relief actions.
+In October, the Times Newspaper of London released its 2009 ranking of world universities, and NTU was ranked No. 95.